aeither/linea-companion/README.md

 pnpm run dev
 ```

+Access and initiate the bot on Telegram.

 ## Summary

-Seamlessly connect your wallet, monitor your balance, earn valuable points, mint NFTs, and ensure smart contracts security, all in one place.
-Linea Companion helps you get started with Linea.
+Effortlessly link your wallet, track balances, earn points, mint NFTs, and ensure smart contract security, all within a unified platform.
+Linea Companion simplifies your Linea experience from the beginning.

 Why we built it
-- Share private keys to Telegram bot is risky
+- Eliminating the risk of sharing private keys with a Telegram bot
-- Risky first smart contracts on new blockchains
+- Risky initial smart contracts on emerging blockchains
-- Need for better mobile experience
+- Addressing the demand for an enhanced mobile user experience

 What we built
-- Quickly and securely connect with Metamask Mobile without sharing private key
+- Swift and secure integration with Metamask Mobile, eliminating the need to share private keys
-- Check smart contracts safety
+- Assessment of smart contract security
-- Intuitive first steps to get users onboarded on mobile
+- User-friendly initial onboarding steps for a seamless mobile experience

 ## Features

-### Connect wallet with Metamask SDK in Telegram
+### Establish wallet connection using the Metamask SDK within Telegram

 <img src="https://github.com/aeither/linea-companion/assets/36173828/a23e80dd-2b53-4bec-a9c0-7b464ed4ddfb" alt="Logo" width="420" >